 And everyone is different.
 As long as you're staying consistent in your pattern, you're good.
 In other words, you don't have to make a special effort to get yourself to poop daily, says Aaron Martin, MD, a gastroenterologist with Jefferson University Hospitals in Philadelphia.

-That said, if you know you need to go and want to get things moving along, there are some things you can do to stack the cards in your favor for a good morning poop:
+That said, if you know you need to go and want to get things moving along (or avoid a really big poop down the line), there are some things you can do to stack the cards in your favor for a good morning poop:

 1. Drink Water